hs-duesseldorf/se2rest/README.md

         }
     }

+    // This helper method gives us a List of JSONObjects
-    public List<JSONObject> getJSONObjectListFromJSONArray(JSONArray array) throws JSONException {
+    // When we feed it with an JSONArray public List<JSONObject> getJSONObjectListFromJSONArray(JSONArray array) throws JSONException {
         ArrayList<JSONObject> jsonObjects = new ArrayList<>();
         for (int i = 0; i < (array != null ? array.length() : 0); jsonObjects.add(array.getJSONObject(i++)))